dslmeinte/evan-lang/documentation/Contributing.md

 AKA: You'll find the following in this repository:

-* `core/`: all code shared across IDE, testing code, etc.
-* `data/`: contains example programs and other JSON resources.
 * `dist/` (after building): contains JavaScript compiled from TypeScript.
 * `documentation/`: you really have to ask?!
+* `node_modules/` (after installing): NPM's backyard.
+* `src/`: all TypeScript code, further subdivided into:
+	* `core/`: the core of Evan, shared across IDE, testing code, etc.
+	* `external-objects/`: code for external objects that can be injected into the evaluator of Evan programs.
 	* `ide/`: the code for the IDE.
-	The simple Node.js `http-server` takes `ide/web/` as Web root.
+		The simple Node.js `http-server` takes `src/ide/web/` as Web root.
 	* `meta/`: the meta description of Evan (specifically of its semantic types) and simple JavaScript program to generate some TypeScript source files from that.
-* `node_modules/` (after installing): NPM's backyard.
+	* `test/`: (unit) testing code.
-* `test/`: testing code, including a CLI tool to invoke the evaluator on any JSON.
+* `test/`: testing data.
-* `typings/`: TypeScript typings sourced from DefinitelyTyped, but part of repo to avoid having to use TSD.
+	`test/programs/` contains example programs,
+	with `test/evaluation/expected/` describing what these programs are expected to evaluate to, which actually ends up in `test/evaluation/actual/`.
 * Special cameo appearance by: the usual top-level boilerplate suspects.